• Skip to primary navigation

 Ingredients

-• 2 cups soaked raw cashews
+• 2 cups raw cashews soaked overnight

 • 4 TB water

-• ½ tsp. fine grained sea salt
+• ½ tsp. fine-grained sea salt

 • ½ tsp. lemon juice, optional for preserving color